irydium/irydium/README.md

 ### Hacking on the irydium viewer

-You can hack on the irydium viewer as follows:
+After setting the environment locally, you can run the irydium viewer as follows:

 ```bash
 npm run dev -- <path to file>